I Feel Better Now! Trauma Intervention Program

 • Status — At-risk, traumatized children 6-12 years old in four elementary schools.

-Location / Institution: Taylor, Michigan (a core metropolitan city near Detroit)
+Location/Institution: Taylor, Michigan (a core metropolitan city near Detroit)

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+Summary: (To include basic study design, measures, results, and notable limitations)

 Focus groups were completed with children who participated in a randomized controlled trial of I Feel Better Now!
 Trauma Intervention Program to distinguish those children who showed the greatest improvement and sustained gains after completion of the program, compared to children who demonstrated the least improvement.
 The children who saw and sustained the greatest gains had an overall greater percentage of resilience and posttraumatic growth (PTG) characteristics cited in the literature.
 The study indicates that those who had fewer gains would therefore benefit from further interventions focused on characteristics such as connections, continuity, dignity, and opportunities, and activities that support resilience and PTG.

-Length of post-intervention follow-up: None.
+Length of controlled postintervention follow-up: None.

-References
+Additional References

 Steele, W., Lemerand, P., Ginns-Gruenberg, D. & Kuban, C. (2007).
 I Feel Better Now!
 Trauma Intervention Program.
 Grosse Pointe Woods, MI: TLC Institute.